brittonlaroche/realm-tensorflow/README.md

 ![Console](./img/appRun2.png)

 THe last value is the predicted amount of gas sales in gallons and its not correct.
-Change the epoc value from 100 to 5000 and let the model train more.
+Change the epochs value from 100 to 5000 and let the model train more.
+Each epoch is a cycle through the entire data set using mean squared error to determine the distance from a line it thinks fits the data best.
+Each epoch refines the model more during the training process.

 ```
 model.fit(xs, ys, {epochs: 100}).then(() => {
 ```

-Changing this value to 5000 looks like the following
+Changing the epochs value to 5000 looks like the following

 ```
 model.fit(xs, ys, {epochs: 5000}).then(() => {